 Coordinated EMS training is a requirement of the BESTGuard program; and as part of our first class, we spent a few hours working with the Cheney Fire Department on patient assessment, treatment, and seamless transfer of care.
 BESTGuard focuses on simulation based training and on dealing with complications that arise during rescues or the administration of first aid.
 Because first aid is dynamic, and must be based on action principles, more than on rote sequences, we believe this is a better approach.

-For questions about this program and our staff training regemine, contact Aquatic Center Manager Greg Schmidt at firstname.lastname@example.org.
+For questions about this program and our staff training regimen, contact Aquatic Center Manager Greg Schmidt at firstname.lastname@example.org.

-The full BESTGuard course is being offered Winter Break 2014.
+The full BESTGuard course is being offered Winter quarter 2015.
 Sign up at the Aquatic Center.
 Cost is only $5!
 Must be 16 years of age and have excellent swimming ability.